jonnyleealas/401-Reads/datastructureNotes.md/graphVid.md

 - We traverse neighbors instead of left and right
 - We keep track of the things we have seen.
 - Set is O(1)
+- set is a hash masp that just stores the keys